Women's, Gender, and Sexuality Studies

 grads complete internship

-Is this field a fit for me?
+Is the REGSS department a fit for me?

-Women's, Gender, and Sexuality Studies is a site of social change and activism just as much as theory.
-We provide many ways for you to expand your world view, from rigorous, rewarding classes on campus to hands-on learning experiences in the Eau Claire community and across the nation and globe.
+The REGSS Department is a site of social change and activism just as much as theory.
+It provides many ways for you to expand your world view; from rigorous, rewarding classes on campus to hands-on learning experiences in the Eau Claire community and across the nation and globe.

-What sorts of things happen in WGSS?
+What sorts of things happen in Race, Ethnicity, Gender, and Sexuality Studies?

-- Take a Winterim course with students and faculty at the world-renowned Miranda House College in New Delhi, India.
+• Take a Winterim course with students and faculty at the world-renowned Miranda House College in New Delhi, India.
 Students learn about gender in relation to Indian law and public policy.